-From the MMT perspective, the emergence of unemployment is a clear sign that the government’s deficit expenditure is insufficient to enable private sector net-saving intentions alongside full employment.
+From the MMT perspective, the emergence of unemployment is a clear sign that the government’s net expenditure is insufficient to enable private sector net-saving intentions alongside full employment.
 Our simple model indicates that an increase in autonomous demand of 10 would be necessary to restore output to 100, which we have assumed is consistent with full employment.

-According to the logic of the model, it wouldn’t matter if this exogenous spending increase came from government deficit expenditure, private investment or export demand.
+According to the logic of the model, it wouldn’t matter if this extra exogenous spending came from government spending, private investment or export demand.
 However, since investment is considered to be sensitive to expected profitability, which Keynesians regard as a function of aggregate demand, stronger investment seems unlikely in the midst of weak demand and high unemployment.
-This is especially true, in terms of MMT, given that the domestic private sector is intent on increasing its net saving, and this can be achieved through reductions in investment as well as a higher saving rate.
+This is especially true, in terms of MMT, given that the domestic private sector is intent on increasing its net saving, and this can be achieved through reductions in investment as well as through a higher saving rate.

 In a global downturn, exports are also an uncertain source of demand.
-They may provide a boost in demand for some countries, but only at the expense of demand in other countries, since at the global level net exports cancel to zero.
+They may provide a boost in demand for some countries, but only at the expense of lower demand in other countries, since at the global level net exports cancel to zero.

-The solution, within the model, is for the government to increase deficit spending, either through increased spending or tax cuts.
+The solution, within the model, is for the government to increase its net spending, through increased spending and/or tax cuts.

 By increasing government spending by 10 to 30, and leaving all other parameters unchanged, the model indicates output would be restored to the full employment level of 100 with the following sectoral composition:

 By running a fiscal deficit equal to 10% of GDP, the government has underpinned net private saving of the desired level (7.5% of full-employment GDP) and a trade deficit (2.5% of GDP).